phillipkerman/js_cats/STEPS_WEEK5.md

 * Multiple objects: http://jsfiddle.net/phillipkerman/Trhvz/
 * Using arrays: http://jsfiddle.net/phillipkerman/tfxfD/
 * homework to design objects
-	* think objects have properties and behaviors
+	* think about how objects can have both properties and behaviors